 Jeffrey Lang has decades of experience representing clients in securities litigation and complex commercial and financial matters in federal and state courts, as well as in mediation and arbitral proceedings.
-He also represents corporate and individual clients in connection with federal criminal and regulatory investigations as well as advises corporate boards on issues of corporate governance and in connection with internal investigations.
+Jeffrey has advised on multiple M&A transactions and he has extensive experience representing boards of directors and their special committees in the context of shareholder derivative and class actions and other matters involving corporate governance and fiduciary duties.
+Jeffrey regularly represents corporate and individual clients in connection with federal criminal and regulatory investigations, as well as advises boards in connection with internal investigations.

 Prior to joining the firm, Jeffrey practiced at Debevoise & Plimpton LLP and Wachtell Lipton Rosen & Katz and also served as a law clerk to the Hon.
 Walter J. Cummings, Jr. of the U.S. Court of Appeals for the Seventh Circuit.
 Jeffrey graduated magna cum laude from Georgetown University Law Center, where he received the Order of the Coif and was an Articles Editor for the Georgetown Law Journal.